What is your telephone number?

 Do you have a scholarship program?

-Can I come and do a tour before I sign my child up for camp?
+Can I take a tour before I sign my child up for camp?

-We offer an annual open house in May.
-No charge!
-Email email@example.com or call (631) 929 4325 to confirm you and your family and friends are coming to enjoy a day at Camp with a free meal!
+We offer an annual open house in May at no charge!
+Email firstname.lastname@example.org or call (631) 929 4325 to confirm you and your family and friends are coming to enjoy a day at Camp with a free meal!
 We do not do individual tours.

 What types of activities do you have?